Bill-Stewart/JavaInfo/README.md

 `Version`

-A pointer to a variable that receives a unicode string that contains the Java version string.
+A pointer to a variable that receives a Unicode string that contains the Java version string.

 `NumChars`